julzaza/wildwitchherbs/_posts/2026-03-28-anxiety-herbal-tea-blend-recipe.md

 - Pour 250 ml of boiling water over the herbs
 - Cover and steep for 10–15 minutes
 - Strain and drink slowly

+✦ Small Details That Change the Effect
+- cover the cup (volatile oils don’t escape)
+- don’t rush steeping
+- drink warm, not hot

 That’s it.